Andrew-bro2022/Project-11---Receipe-Webiste/README.md

 # Note:
-This is a mini React Web application for search receipe via Spoonacular API.
+This is a mini Frontedn React Web application with Node.js for searching receipe via Spoonacular API.
 If you encounter a 402 error or no data shows after search, please inform me (andyzheng.ca@gmail.com) so I can provide an updated Spoonacular API key.
 The Spoonacular API has a limited number of requests.

 ## Here is the demo video:
 https://youtu.be/ti3PgeI3OOY